truecoach/styleguides/README.md

 # TrueCoach Styleguides

-*The TrueCoach styleguides are a clone of [DockYard/styleguides](https://github.com/DockYard/styleguides).*
+*The TrueCoach styleguides are a fork of [DockYard/styleguides](https://github.com/DockYard/styleguides).*

 *Sections which have yet to be upated are marked as [wip] or work in progess*